 - Conduct preventive maintenance programs and keep maintenance records.

 There is a demand for skilled electricians in BC.
-Government statistics estimate there will be 6,540 job openings for construction and industrial electricians between 2015 and 2025.
-This is due to the retirement of the baby-boomer generation combined with the anticipated increase in construction.
+Government statistics estimate there will be 5,300 job openings for construction and industrial electricians between 2017 and 2027.
+Much of this demand is due to the retirement of the baby-boomer generation.

 A rapid increase in industrial activity in BC has helped to create many new jobs for industrial electricians.
 Large construction and transportation projects in the Lower Mainland region will continue to be a source of job growth.